balaji-kamalesan-au3/hashtag-assignment/README.md

     3 .
 FrontEnd
-        => Created necessary layouts like Cards, Radio Buttons for resusability => Created methods that will pass required actions to redux actions when query or category is selected then it takes care of re rendering the component
-        => Finally organised each modules to complete the Application
+        => Created necessary layouts like Cards, Radio Buttons for resusability => Created methods that will pass required actions to redux actions when query or category is selected, then it takes care of re rendering the component => Finally organised each modules to complete the Application

 Features Implemented